crahal/GWASReview/readme.md

 ### Introduction

 This is a repository to accompany the paper 'The Anatomy of Genome Wide Association Studies' by M.C.
 Mills and C.Rahal.
-For a copy of the working paper, please e-mail *melinda dot mills at sociology dot ox dot ac dot uk*.
+For a copy of the working paper, please e-mail [Melinda Mills](https://www.sociology.ox.ac.uk/academic-staff/melinda-mills.html).
 A link to an open-access version will appear here in due course.
 Please see the notebook (and associated paper) for a description of what code does, but in summary, it undertakes a systematic data-driven review of all GWAS as of 01/03/2018.
 This repo can be cloned and ran on-the-fly as required to update the results with only minimal updates and adjustments.
 Dictionaries for regex based exercise will be maintained as new catalog releases introduce new terms needing normalization.

 ### Prerequisites